AI prompts

 ## Analysis

 The goal of Periphery is to report instances of unused _declarations_.
-A declaration is a `class`, `struct`, `protocol`, `function`, `property`, `constructor`, `enum`, `typealias`, `associatedtype`, etc. As you'd expect, Periphery is able to identify simple unreferenced declarations, e.g a `class` that is no longer used anywhere in your codebase.
+A declaration is a `class`, `struct`, `protocol`, `function`, `property`, `constructor`, `enum`, `typealias`, `associatedtype`, etc. As you'd expect, Periphery can identify simple unreferenced declarations, e.g. a `class` that is no longer used anywhere in your codebase.

 Periphery can also identify more advanced instances of unused code.
 The following section explains these in detail.